ayusharyakashyap/Flight-Tracker-Project/README.md

 ## 🔑 API Key Setup

 The script uses **AviationStack API** to fetch flight data.
-Replace the placeholder API key in `flight_status.py` with your own:
+Replace the placeholder API key in `Live.py` and `Tracker.py` with your own:

 ```python
 API_KEY = "your_api_key_here"